astronomer/airflow-guides/guides/task-groups.md

 ```

-Below we instantiate our task group with our `with statement` and provide a `group_id`.
-Inside our task group, we define our two tasks and their dependencies to each other.
-Then we add our dependencies to the task group, which automatically applies the same dependencies across the inner tasks.
+For our first example, we'll instantiate a Task Group using a `with` statement and provide a `group_id`.
+Inside our task group, we'll define our two tasks, `t1` and `t2`, and their respective dependencies.

+You can use dependency operators (`<<` and `>>`) on Task Groups in the same way that you can with individual tasks.
+Dependencies applied to a Task Group are applied across its tasks.
+In the following code, we'll add additional dependencies to `t0` and `t3` to the Task Group, which automatically applies the same dependencies across `t1` and `t2`:

 ```python
 t0 = DummyOperator(task_id='start')